 A nation of breathtaking and stunning beauty, South Africa holds wondrous creatures, thriving cities, impressive vineyards, and numerous natural wonders.
 It’s a country of cultural diversity and enormous contrast, and there are surprises waiting for anyone who is curious enough to explore it.

 Tourism has become one of South Africa’s most important industries, as it generates a substantial amount of revenue.
 According to the World Travel and Tourism Council, the industry created 10% of the country’s jobs in 2012, and the numbers have undoubtedly risen in the last decade.
 To bring in more international tourists, South Africa’s government has introduced a unique program that simplifies the process of getting a travel visa.

-As the country continually grows its infrastructure and modernizes its visa system, foreign travellers will have many incredible attractions to experienced.
+As the country continually grows its infrastructure and modernizes its visa system, foreign travelers will have many incredible attractions to experience.
 In this comprehensive guide, we’ve listed some of the best South African tourist attractions.

 The Sanbona Reserve